fastmail/authentication_milter/README.md

 Note: When running in SMTP mode please do not allow untrusted clients to connect to the milter directly, always filter these connections through your usual MTA first.

-Limitations: SMTP protocol does not yet support detection of Authenticated connections.
+Limitations: SMTP protocol does not yet support detection of Authenticated or Encrypted connections.

 Design Decisions
 ----------------